-The Company considers the probability of default upon initial recognition of asset and at each reporting date, the Company assesses whether the credit risk of a financial instrument has increased significantly since initial recognition.
+The company considers the probability of default upon initial recognition of asset and at each reporting date, assesses whether there has been a significant increase in credit risk since initial recognition.
 When credit risk has increased significantly since initial recognition, loss allowance is measured at an amount equal to lifetime ECLs.